craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ##### Polearms
 #### Glaive
-Glaives are tall polearms with a single-edged blade affixed on its end.
+Glaives are tall polearms with a single-edged blade affixed on its working end.
 Used as a slashing implement, the Glaive is a fearsome weapon of war, most often used by experienced cavalry units.

 Glaives deal 2d6 slashing damage.
 Glaives are *heavy*, *two-handed*, *reach*, and *unwieldy*.
 Once per rest, you may use this weapon's special ability;